 Data scientists tackle questions about the future.
 They start with big data, characterized by the three V’s: volume, variety and velocity.
 Then, they use it as fodder for algorithms and models.
 The most cutting-edge data scientists, working in machine learning and AI, make models that automatically self-improve, noting and learning from their mistakes.

 Data scientists have changed almost every industry.
 In medicine, their algorithms help predict patient side effects.
 In sports, their models and metrics have redefined “athletic potential.”
-Data science has even tackled traffic, with route-optimizing models that capture typical rush hours and weekend lulls.
+Data science applications have even tackled traffic, with route-optimization models that capture typical rush hours and weekend lulls.

-We’ve rounded up 17 examples of data science at work, in areas from e-commerce to cancer care.
+Below we’ve rounded up 25 examples of data science applications at work, in areas from e-commerce to healthcare.

 But it didn’t work.
 In 2013, Google estimated about twice the flu cases that were actually observed.
 The tool’s secret methodology seemed to involve finding correlations between search term volume and flu cases.
 That meant the Flu Trends algorithm sometimes put too much stock in seasonal search terms like “high school basketball.”

 Even so, it demonstrated the serious potential of data science in healthcare.
 Here are some examples of more powerful and precise healthcare tools developed in the years after Google’s initial attempt.
 All of them are powered by data science.

 Google hasn’t abandoned applying data science to healthcare.
 In fact, the company developed a tool, LYNA, for identifying breast cancer tumors that metastasize to nearby lymph nodes.
 That can be difficult for the human eye to see, especially when the new cancer growth is small.
 In one trial, LYNA — short for Lymph Node Assistant —accurately identified metastatic cancer 99 percent of the time using its machine-learning algorithm.
 More testing is required, however, before doctors can use it in hospitals.